-My Georgia Travel Media Marketplace trip back in May was set in Georgia’s Lake Country and we were lucky enough to have Cuscowilla, a golf and lake resort, host the group during our three days in the area.
-Located less than two hours from Atlanta, Cuscowilla is set on Lake Oconee and within driving distance of idyllic small towns like Greensboro, Milledgeville, Eatonton and Madison.
+Located less than two hours from Atlanta, Cuscowilla is a golf resort set on Lake Oconee and within driving distance of idyllic small towns like Greensboro, Milledgeville, Eatonton, and Madison.
 It’s also a popular spot for those attending the Masters tournament in Augusta.

 Under the leadership of Executive Chef Gerald Schmidt, guests can dine at the more casual Golf House Grill or the scenic Waterside Restaurant, both of which offer a taste of the south.
 Cuscowilla and its grounds are also a popular setting for weddings, should you be looking for the ideal location for your nuptials.